kathleenwest/mws-restaurant-stage-2-kew/README.md

 -----------------------------
 Stage 2 Notes:

-It meets all criteria to the best of my knowledge and testing.
+Project Overview

-My Lightout score screen capture is available in the demo folder: lighthousescores.png
+For the Restaurant Reviews projects, I incrementally converted a static webpage to a mobile-ready web application.
+In Stage Two, I took the responsive, accessible design I built in Stage One and connect it to an external server.
+I used asynchronous JavaScript to request JSON data from the server.
+I also stored data received from the server in an offline database using IndexedDB, which created an app shell architecture.
+Finally, I optimized my site to meet performance benchmarks, which I tested using Lighthouse.

-Demo Folder: shows the screen captures of the responsive design implementation.
+LightHouse Performance: My Lightout score screen capture is available in the demo folder: lighthousescores.png Demo Folder: Shows the screen captures of the responsive design implementation and application features.

 -------------------------------------
 Stage 1 Notes: